 - μ C++ exceptions are generated from a specific kind of type, which can be thrown and/or resumed.
 All exception types are also grouped into a hierarchy by publicly inheriting among the exception types. μ C++ extends the C++ set of predefined exception-types1 covering μ C++ exceptional runtime and I/O events. - μ C++ restricts raising of exceptions to the specific exception-types; C++ allows any instantiable type to be raised. - μ C++ supports two forms of raising, throwing (terminating) and resuming; C++ only supports throwing.
 All μ C++ exception-types can be either thrown or resumed. μ C++ adopts a marking scheme to eliminate recursive resuming (see Section 5.5.3.1, p.
-75).
-Essentially, μ C++ follows a common rule for throwing and resuming: between a raise and its handler, each handler is eligible only once. - μ C++ supports two kinds of handlers, termination and resumption, which match with the kind of raise; C++ only supports termination handlers.
-Unfortunately, resumption handlers have some restrictions because of the lack of nested routines in C++. - μ C++ supports raising of nonlocal and concurrent exceptions so that exceptions can be used to affect control flow among coroutines and tasks.
+78).
+Essentially, μ C++ follows a common rule for throwing and resuming: between a raise and its handler, each handler is eligible only once. - μ C++ supports two kinds of handlers, termination and resumption, which match with the kind of raise; C++ only supports termination handlers. - μ C++ supports raising of nonlocal and concurrent exceptions so that exceptions can be used to affect control flow among coroutines and tasks.
 A nonlocal exception occurs when the raising and handling execution-states are different, and control flow is sequential, i.e., the thread raising the exception is also the thread handling the exception.
 A concurrent exception also has different raising and handling execution-states (hence, concurrent exceptions are also nonlocal), but control flow is concurrent, i.e., the thread raising the exception is different from the thread handling the exception.
 The μ C++ kernel implicitly polls for both kinds of exceptions at the soonest possible opportunity.
 It is also possible to (hierarchically) block these kinds of exceptions when delivery would be inappropriate or erroneous.